Studies Reveal the Health Hazards of String Mops:

 Built in dispensers provide on-demand application of fresh cleaning solution without using buckets;

 Cleaning solution never becomes contaminated;

 Mop heads are easy to change and launder;

 Uses less chemicals and water;

-Business owners don’t connect poor cleaning results with the equipment and supplies their cleaning company uses:
+Business owners don’t connect poor cleaning results and employee absenteeism with the equipment and supplies their cleaning company uses:

 After doing several hundred cleaning quotes for businesses in the South Florida area, Ace Cleaning Systems has found a strong correlation between business owner satisfaction and the type of equipment and supplies a cleaning company uses.
 Zach Shor, President of Ace Cleaning Systems states: “Most business owners have no idea what types of equipment and supplies their cleaning company uses.
 They call us in to provide a quote and are dissatisfied with their service, but they don’t make the connection.
 Almost always, I find that the janitorial closet has string mops in it and other signs that the cleaning company isn’t following best cleaning practices.
 When we come in and do a janitorial closet makeover, the results improve dramatically.”